Louisville edges Boston College 41-39 to break ACC slide

-LOUISVILLE, Ky.
-(AP) — Blanton Creque’s 41-yard field goal with 1:02 remaining edged Louisville past Boston College for a wild 41-39 victory on Saturday that ended a nine-game Atlantic Coast Conference losing streak.
+“It was a good experience,” Louisville receiver Seth Dawkins said after finishing with eight catches for 170 yards.
+“A lot of young guys never got to experience that party in the locker room that we just had.”

-Shortly after Aaron Boumerhi’s 45-yard field goal with 3:32 left put the Eagles ahead 39-38, the Cardinals (3-2, 1-1) drove 52 yards in eight plays for Creque’s line drive that sailed through the uprights.
-BC (3-3, 1-2) drove to its 42 before turning the ball over on downs with two seconds left, sparking a celebration as Louisville emerged from the shootout with its first conference win since beating Syracuse in November 2017.
+Blanton Creque’s 41-yard field goal with 1:02 left edged Louisville past BC to end a nine-game ACC losing streak.

 “None of these wins are going to be easy and a lot of them will probably come down to something like this,” first-year coach Scott Satterfield said.
 “You’ve got to finish games like this, and they were able to do that.
 All the way to two seconds (left) and we were able to win.”